utah-cs4470-sp25/class/assembly.md

 - Drop the padding, if any
 - If the return value is in a register, push it onto the stack

-Note that functions that return `{}` in JPL are thought of as not returning a value at all, so for them ou neither need to allocate stack space nor push a value onto the stack.
+> TODO after 2025: functions that return `{}` in JPL should not return any
+> value at all.
+Do not allocate stack space.
+Do not push a value onto the
+> stack.

 Most of this uses straightforward instructions.
 Calling the function looks like this: